irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgUpdateRequestContextResponse"></a>

 ### MsgUpdateRequestContextResponse
-MsgUpdateRequestContextResponse defines the Msg/UpdateRequestContext response type.
+MsgUpdateRequestContextResponse defines the Msg/UpdateRequestContext response type